lightstep/opentelemetry-examples/collector/prom-native-arangodb/README.md

-# Monitor ArangoDB with OpenTelemetry Collector and Lightstep
+# Monitor ArangoDB with OpenTelemetry Collector and Cloud Observability

 This example shows how to monitor ArangoDB using OpenTelemetry Collector with receivers for Prometheus metrics.
-The collected metrics are sent to Lightstep and can also be logged for debugging purposes.
+The collected metrics are sent to Cloud Observability and can also be logged for debugging purposes.

 ## Collector Configuration